sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 %}}

 We'll name the commits A, B in sequence for first and second commit.
-These names will be important, as we shall see soon.

 *A points to B?
 Or B points to A?*
 Although we usually like to imagine the flow as forward in <i>time</i>, hence point from A to B;